Nicolas-Maurer/Onitama_AlphaZero/README.md

 # Neural Network

+The neural network used by Alpha Zero is composed of an input block, some convolutionals blocs, 19 Residuals blocks, and 2 heads: one for the policy, one for the value.
+The main goal of the neural network is to fit the value and policy obtained by the Monte Carlo Tree Search (MCTS).
+For Onitama, we can use the same global architecture, the only things we need to change are the input and output dimension.

+## Inputs
 We will represent the board by a 5x5 matrix.

 In the input, we need to have the information of which piece is where, as well as the card in the player hands and the one on the side